pyrustic/pyrustic/README.md

 </details>

 ### Application Publishing
-Once you are ready to release a new version of your app, ZAT allows you to create a package with the `build` command and then publish it to Github with the` Hub` app.
+Once you are ready to release a new version of your app, `Pyrustic` allows you to create a package with the `pkg` command and then publish it to Github with `Hubway`.

 Then the question that arises is "How to make the download-unpack-install-run process easier for users?".
-This is where `Geet` comes in.
+This is where the `Hubstore` comes in.

-`Geet` is like one of these useful tools we discover by serendipity.
+`Hubstore` is like one of these useful tools we discover by serendipity.
-With `Geet`, you get, install, and run the latest release of a compatible app published on Github.
+With `Hubstore`, it's easy to showcase, distribute, manage your FOSS apps.

+`Hubstore` is available on PyPI and yes it's built with `Pyrustic` too !

-Do you want to learn more about `Geet` ?
-Check the demo [here](https://github.com/pyrustic/geet#readme).
+Do you want to learn more about `Hubstore` ?
+Click on this [link](https://github.com/pyrustic/hubstore#readme).

 <!-- Demo -->